robmazan/coffeetable/docs/architecture.md

 ![Dynamic Diagram for media upload](images/upload.png)

+Provides restricted access to the Media API so the Single-Page Application can run queries for media items.

 If the UMA interfaces provided by Keycloak turns out to be not usable enough, the Web Application's responsibility will be to provide an appropriate API to the Single-Page Application for users to manage their own albums sharing.

 #### Media API